Patagonia Nano Puff

-I carry such a jacket with me whenever I am in the mountains, whether it's for a weekend away, a hiking or snowshoeing trip, this kind of jacket is awesome because it is so small (when packed), light and yet still super warm.
+I carry such a jacket with me whenever I am in the mountains, whether it’s for a weekend away, hiking or snowshoeing trip, this kind of jacket is awesome because it is so small (when packed), light, and yet still super warm.

 The difficulty is choosing between them!

 So, in this detailed comparison, I am going to show you how they go head to head as well as feature by feature, to make your decision easy.

 There is not a huge difference in warmth, but some people have said that the Thermoball is a little warmer.
 North Face states that

 “Kansas State University has shown that North Face’s ThermoBall has warmth equivalent to 600 fill goose down” which gives you a reference point for warmth when compared to normal down-filled jackets.

 In any case, these are not “depth of winter” style jackets, but more suited to either in-between seasons or for use in layering (with thermals and outer layers).

 Both jackets are water-resistant, although I would not plan to wear them in the rain.
 They are coated with DWR which simply repels water, helping keep the jacket dry in the rain.
 You should always have a waterproof layer if you expect rain.
 Although, these are both synthetic jackets and dry quite quickly (especially compared to goose down which is horrendous when wet!).